phcs93/group-file-studio/readme.md

 # TO-DO

+- add feature to just "swap" tiles when dropping in the middle
 - ability to edit animations (because these will be messed by the tile reordering)
 - ability to replace a tile with some .PNG
     - figure out how to convert uploaded image to palette